gotchoices/votetorrent/README.md

         * Makes available in API
         * …sends in notification
 * Voter votes:
-    * Voter randomly generates a _vote identifier_, which is held privately by voter to verify presence of vote in solicitation results
+    * Voter randomly generates a _vote nonce, which is held privately by voter to verify presence of vote in election results
-    * Voter generates a _vote entry_, consisting of (before encryption using solicitation’s public key):
+    * Voter generates a _vote entry_, consisting of (before encryption using election’s public key):
-        * Selection choice (vote proper)
+        * Answers (vote proper)
-        * Vote identifier
+        * Vote nonce
-    * Voter generates a _voter entry_ consisting of (before encryption using solicitation’s public key):
+    * Voter generates a _voter entry_ consisting of (before encryption using election's public key):
         * Public registration identity (including public key)
-        * Signed solicitation, signed again using voter’s public key
+        * Signed election, signed again using voter’s public key
         * Additional information:
             * Location
             * Biometric key